Top 15 Amazing Things to Do in Lucca (Italy)

 Torre delle Ore (Clock Tower)

 One of the most beautiful viewpoints of Lucca can be found on the top of Torre delle Ore, the so-called clock tower.
-The climb is quite strenuous, but once you reach the top you have a fantastic view far beyond the historic center.
+The climb is quite strenuous, but once you reach the top, you have a fantastic view far beyond the historic center.
 A real highlight is also the clockwork, which still works and strikes the bell on time.
+In addition, during a guided tour you will get many interesting insights into the history of the historic towers of Lucca.

 The Botanical Garden forms a small green oasis in the middle of the center.
 It is located on the southeast side of the old town and covers an area of two hectares.
 The history of the park dates back to 1820, when it was built at the request of the former Duchess Maria Luisa of Lucca.
 Even today, botany fans marvel at a whole variety of plants, medicinal herbs and flowers.
 But the highlight for many tourists is the small lake, where countless turtles cavort.